 "The Monoliths push humanity to reach for the stars; after their discovery in Africa generations ago, the mysterious objects lead mankind on an awesome journey to Jupiter, with the help of H.A.L.
 9000: the world's greatest supercomputer."

-A star is born!
 On this day in 1968 (in England), the good people of London were treated to a full-scale charity premiere of the Fantasy-fueled Chitty Chitty Bang Bang.
-Directed by Ken Hughes, the picture starred Dick Van Dyke, Sally Ann Howes, and Lionel Jeffries.
+Directed by Ken Hughes from a story by Ian Fleming, Roald Dahl, and Ken Hughes, the picture starred Dick Van Dyke, Sally Ann Howes, Lionel Jeffries, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A down-on-his-luck inventor turns a broken-down Grand Prix car into a fancy vehicle for his children, and then they go off on a magical fantasy adventure to save their grandfather in a far-off land."